25+ Incredible Things to Do in Arlington VA for All Ages

 A long, long ride

-The Washington, DC area Metro is a fun experience all around for tourists who don’t have subway systems back home, but while visiting Rosslyn you should definitely take a ride on the escalator down to the metro platform.
+The Washington, DC area Metro is a fun experience all around for tourists who don’t have subway systems back home, but while visiting Rosslyn, you should take a ride on the escalator down to the metro platform.

 At 207 feet, it is often found on lists of the tallest escalators in the world.